jamesma100/jamesma100.github.io/_posts/2025-07-04-parser-combinators.md

       Just (a, as) -> runParser (f a) as
 ```

-Consider the follwing parser that parses `"good"`.
+Consider the following parser that parses `"good"`.
 ```
 ghci> runParser (stringParserG "good") "goodbye"
 Just ("good","bye")